Spacewalk-18: A Benchmark for Multimodal and Long-form Procedural Video Understanding in Novel Domains: Related Work

-\textbf{Video-language Foundation Models.} Inspired by the success with large language models~\cite{devlin2018bert,brown2020language}, video-language foundation models have been proposed by training with large amounts of image and video data with masked token prediction~\cite{fu2021violet}.
-The videos are often accompanied by text descriptions such as speech narration~\cite{sun2019videobert,fu2021violet,zellers2021merlot,zellers2022merlot}.
-When video and language are encoded separately, a contrastive learning objective can be employed~\cite{kevin2022egovlp,xu-etal-2021-videoclip} in a similar fashion as its image-based counterpart~\cite{Radford2021LearningTV}.
-The objectives can be combined~\cite{yu2022coca} and the encoders for different modalities can be shared~\cite{wang2022allinone}.
-In addition to joint multimodal pre-training, researchers have demonstrated the effectiveness of adapting visual descriptions into a large language model, such as with gated cross-attention~\cite{alayrac2022flamingo}, instructional tuning~\cite{liu2023visual}, or linearly projecting the visual embeddings into the language space~\cite{li2023blip,moon2023anymal}.
+\textbf{Video-language Foundation Models.} Inspired by the success with large language models~\citep{devlin2018bert,brown2020language}, video-language foundation models have been proposed by training with large amounts of image and video data with masked token prediction~\citep{fu2021violet} or video-task matching~\citep{paprika}.
+The videos are often accompanied by text descriptions such as speech narration~\citep{sun2019videobert,fu2021violet,zellers2021merlot,zellers2022merlot}.
+When video and language are encoded separately, a contrastive learning objective can be employed~\citep{kevin2022egovlp,xu-etal-2021-videoclip} in a similar fashion as its image-based counterpart~\citep{Radford2021LearningTV}.
+The objectives can be combined~\citep{yu2022coca} and the encoders for different modalities can be shared~\citep{wang2022allinone}.
+In addition to joint multimodal pre-training, researchers have demonstrated the effectiveness of adapting visual descriptions into a large language model, such as with gated cross-attention~\citep{alayrac2022flamingo}, instructional tuning~\citep{liu2023visual, llavanextvideo, videollama2}, linearly projecting the visual embeddings into the language space~\citep{li2023blip,moon2023anymal}, or augmenting large language models with video frame captions~\citep{wang2023vamos,zhang2023simple}.
 Despite their amazing progress, we have shown that the state-of-the-art video-language models cannot generalize to Spacewalk-18 benchmark, whether zero-shot or with fine-tuning.